|

 The mission of the El Salvador Projects of the Palo Alto Friends Meeting is to raise the level of education for the young people of the poorest communities in El Salvador.
 We believe that education is the key to lowering various social problems while raising the community standard of living and self-esteem of the students.

-Carmen Broz (click here for picture), the founder of the El Salvador Projects, began her work in 1990 as a volunteer organizer under the care of the Palo Alto Friends Meeting (Quakers).
+Carmen Broz, the founder of the El Salvador Projects, began her work in 1990 as a volunteer organizer under the care of the Palo Alto Friends Meeting (Quakers).
 Today the program has expanded and Carmen’s son, Robert, is coordinating and administering the programs in El Salvador.
 He receives a small salary for his work.
 The Palo Alto Friends Meeting oversees his work and coordinates speaking engagements, project updates to our mailing list and fundraising activities in the United States.
 The El Salvador Committee of the PAFM has eight members.

-We do all this on an annual budget of about $35,000 of which 15% is allocated to administration ($5,000 per year).
+We do all this on an annual budget of about $38,000 of which between 15% and 20% is allocated to administration expenses.
 We believe the project has a proven record of excellent oversight and wise use of resources.
-More information is available.
-If you can help with either of our two projects please send inquiries to clerk@pafmelsalvadorprojects.org and send your tax deductible donation to:
+With more donations we could easily provide financial support for more deserving university students as every year we select only a few new students from the numerous applications we receive.
+More financial and statistical information is available, if interested just write.
+If you can help with either of our two projects please send inquiries to our Project Director or send your tax deductible donation to:

 Palo Alto Friends Meeting